How to find results despite incomplete or imperfect search queries, misspelled names, typos and low text quality or low OCR quality

 Find synonyms and hyponyms

-If you don't switch that off for your query and don't use the operator "exact:" for the search term, the search engine can find synonyms (f.e. if you search for car you want to find automobile, too) and hyponyms (if you search for a car, you want to find truck, too).
+If you don't switch that off for your query by disabling search for synonyms in advanced search options and you don't use the operator "exact:" for the search term, the search engine can find synonyms (f.e. if you search for car you want to find automobile, too) and hyponyms (if you search for a car, you want to find truck, too).

-Please donate so we can integrate (technically existing) features with open data from Wiktionary, so most synonyms and more forms of irregular verbs ("went" is not only "go" with a suffix) will be preconfigurated out of the box and we can
+Please donate so we can integrate (technically existing) features with open data from Wiktionary, so most synonyms and more forms of irregular verbs ("went" is not only "go" with a suffix) will be preconfigured out of the box.

 More like this (Term vector model)

 Based on a relevant document find other documents with many same words ("more like this").